-The Facilities Service Centre (FSC) is responsible for providing facility services at Utrecht University, such as catering, room hire, cleaning, waste removal, post and transport, building care and maintenance.
+The Facilities Service Centre (FSC) is responsible for providing facility services at Utrecht University, such as audiovisual teaching support, catering, room hire, cleaning, waste removal, post and transport, building care and maintenance.

-The FSC report form (in Dutch) can be used for all reports relating to facilities.
+You can use the FSC service request form for all reports relating to facilities.

 FSC Reporting Centre

 Address: Marinus Ruppert Building, Leuvenlaan 19, De Uithof